liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

    (i) This study designs a new Cloud scheduling mechanism for multiple interactive resources on large-scale servers to improve performance, QoS, resource utilization, and save energy.
 Our scheduling mechanism works well in the modern Cloud environment, which embraces many Latency-critical applications, best-effort applications, and microservices.

-   - The first step work on using ML to enhance thread threading on platforms with a hybird DRAM-NVM memory system is in CCF THPC-2022.
+   - The work on using ML to enhance thread threading on platforms with a hybird DRAM-NVM memory system is in CCF THPC-2022.
    - On 26/Nov, 2019, the technique report about our first step study (OSML) is available via this [**Link**](/files/OSML___Lei_Liu.pdf).

    (ii) On mobile, this work leverages AI/ML technologies to optimize the system energy-efficiency.